melaniewalsh/mwalsh/_posts/2019-08-10-toni-morrison-tweeted-tributes.markdown

 # Top Tweets From Most Followed Accounts

 Toni Morrison was a truly colossal public figure.
-So I was interested in seeing which other highly  influential public figures were discussing her after her death.
+So I was also interested in seeing which other highly  influential public figures were discussing her after her death.
 The Twitter accounts with the most followers that also tweeted about Morrison between August 6-7 were Barack Obama, Hillary Clinton, Oprah, *The New Yorker*, Bernie Sanders, NPR, Common, Kerry Washington, and Bill Clinton.

 1. <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Toni Morrison was a national treasure, as good a storyteller, as captivating, in person as she was on the page.
 Her writing was a beautiful, meaningful challenge to our conscience and our moral imagination.
 What a gift to breathe the same air as her, if only for a while. <a href="https://t.co/JG7Jgu4p9t">pic.twitter.com/JG7Jgu4p9t</a></p>&mdash; Barack Obama (@BarackObama) <a href="https://twitter.com/BarackObama/status/1158764847800213507?ref_src=twsrc%5Etfw">August 6, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>